Email Us

 Map

-Mortgage, Credit Card and other debt may be included as "income" if the debt is forgiven or cancelled.
+Mortgage, Credit Card and other debt that is forgiven must be reported as "income".
 Taxpayers will receive a 1099-C reporting the amount of debt cancelled.
 There are some situations where the debt will not be considered income but it is the taxpayer’s responsibility to report this to the IRS.

 Debt relief may not be taxable if the taxpayer filed for bankruptcy or can prove insolvency.
 In both cases, if the taxpayer receives a 1099-C, the figure must be reported on the tax return, zeroed out and an explanation attached to the return.